gohugoio/hugoDocs/content/en/content-management/urls.md

 Alternatively, you can implement server-side redirection by using the [`Aliases`][aliases_method] method on a `Page` object to generate a single configuration file that the web server processes.
 This method is more efficient because the redirect happens at the HTTP header level before any page content is processed, whereas a meta refresh requires the browser to download and parse the HTML body before acting.
 Additionally, server-side redirection improves build and deployment times because Hugo doesn't need to write a physical directory and HTML file for every alias.

-To implement this, you typically create a single template to generate the necessary rules for your specific host or server.
+To implement this, you typically create one template to generate the necessary rules for your specific host or server.
 Common examples include:

 - A `_redirects` file for hosting services such as Cloudflare, GitLab Pages, and Netlify.
 - An `.htaccess` file for web servers such as Apache and LiteSpeed.